ashrafsec/Subnetting-Field-Manual-Ebook-Beta/README.md

 ## Disclaimer
+This book is for educational purposes only.
 The author is not responsible for any loss of property or damages resulting from use of this book or its content.

 ## References
 Computer Networks by Andrew Tanenbaum and David Wetherall 5th Edition Prentice Hall/Pearson <br/>